-Vestwell's services are included in your 401(k) plan.
+Both Vestwell's and Mesirow's services are included in your 401(k) plan.

 Everyday 401(k) was built with you and your employees in mind.
 And we've made it easier than ever to start saving for a successful retirement.
 Our goal is to get you and your employees over the retirement finish line - to the retirement you've earned.
 Just contact us and we can help you put your plan in place.